Chymyst/chymyst-core/docs/chymyst_features.md

 ```

-Thread pools are "smart" because they will automatically adjust the number of active threads if blocking operations occur.
+The thread pools of class `BlockingPool` are called "blocking" because they will automatically adjust the number of active threads if blocking operations occur.
 So, blocking operations do not decrease the degree of parallelism.

 ## Graceful shutdown